 4 .
 Dip into rooting hormone

 5. Dip into microbe product (mychorrzhea)

 Media can be soil, rock wool, peat, coco fiber, whatever floats your boat.

 Now all you need to do is keep those clones moist and not wet, just like germinating seeds.
 Having a high humidity is vital inside the clone dome.If you want to give them a boost you can do so by applying foliage sprays with very low amount of nutrients (under 200 PPM).
-This helps because without roots, foliage is the only way the clones can absorb nutrients.
+This helps because without roots, through foliage is the only way the clones can absorb nutrients.
 Typically we use water on the cuts for the first days (using a spray bottle to keep the media/dome moist) then when roots start to grow we add nutrients.

 It can take anywhere from 6-12 days for a clone to start growing new roots depending on the genetics, your skill level, and if your using an aeroponic cloner or not.

 To Learn How to prevent pests in your garden by checking out our blog post about preventative measures and Integrated Pest Management